Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/The ISOBUS Hello World.rst

    SocketCANInterface canDriver("can0");
    CANHardwareInterface::set_number_of_can_channels(1);
    CANHardwareInterface::assign_can_channel_frame_handler(0, &canDriver);

-   CANHardwareInterface::start();
+   if ((!CANHardwareInterface::start()) || (!canDriver.get_is_valid()))
+   {
+	   std::cout << "Failed to connect to the socket.
+The interface might be down." << std::endl;
+   }

 The "CANHardwareInterface" is an independent component that is not actually directly tied to the CAN stack.
 It serves as a way for the stack to abstract away whatever hardware is being used.

 So, lets talk about what's happening here.

-`CANHardwareInterface::set_number_of_can_channels(1)` Is telling the hardware layer (socket CAN in our case) that we will use 1 CAN adapter.
+:code:`CANHardwareInterface::set_number_of_can_channels(1)` Is telling the hardware layer (socket CAN in our case) that we will use 1 CAN adapter.

-`CANHardwareInterface::assign_can_channel_frame_handler(0, "can0");` Tells the hardware layer to use "can0" for CAN channel 0.
+:code:`CANHardwareInterface::assign_can_channel_frame_handler(0, "can0");` Tells the hardware layer to use "can0" for CAN channel 0.

-`CANHardwareInterface::start();` Kicks off a number of threads that will manage the socket and issue callbacks for when messages are received.
+:code:`CANHardwareInterface::start();` Kicks off a number of threads that will manage the socket and issue callbacks for when messages are received.
 It also provides callbacks to 'tick' the stack cyclically.
+Checking its return value and :code:`get_is_valid` will tell you if the underlying CAN driver is connected to the hardware.
+In this case, since we're using socket CAN, it tells us if we bound to the socket.

 There's still one more step before the plumbing is done.
 Like we discussed earlier, the "CANHardwareInterface" is an independent component that is not actually directly tied to the CAN stack.
 This is so that anybody could implement their own hardware layer for their specific needs!
 But, that also means that we need to do a tiny bit of manual routing for the callbacks coming from the CANHardwareInterface.